Nenkai/gt-modding-hub/docs/ps3/basics/easier_ways_to_mod.md

     00a7316c 94 1d 05 40     stwu       r0,0x540(r29)
     00a73160 48 00 47 c9     bl         FUN_00a77928
     ```

+Extracted game files go under `USRDIR` as such that `/dev_hdd0/game/BCES00569/USRDIR/font/vec/fontset_US.txt` is valid.
+Base game contents must be extracted (GT.VOL), then update contents (PDIPFS) extracted ontop of it.

 !!! warning
     You may need to move some files from `specdb/GT5_JP3009` to `specdb/GT5_JP3010` if you get a crash.